 UC Merced is very proud to provide extensive financial support for graduate education towards doctoral degrees.
-Over 80% of our Ph.D. students receive full financial support each semester in the form of Teaching Assistantships (TA), Graduate Student Research (GSR) assistantships, and/or fellowships.
+97% of our Ph.D. students receive full financial support each semester in the form of Teaching Assistantships (TA), Graduate Student Research (GSR) assistantships, and/or fellowships.
 Also, the large majority of our Ph.D. students receive support used for research, educational, and living costs during the summer.
 Many of our programs also provide support for graduate student travel to conferences, summer schools, and other professional meetings.
 While doctoral support is prioritized, the same funding is also available to Masters’ students in some cases.

 Teaching Assistants (TA) help provide instruction in courses with relatively larger numbers of enrolled students.
 Assistance takes a variety of forms, which include leading lab and discussion sections, helping to prepare instructional materials, and grading of exams and papers.
 TAships also provide valuable training for graduate students as future faculty members at all institutions of higher education.